 Responsibilities and powers of the Auditor General are laid down in the Constitution of Maldives and the Audit Act 4/2007.
 Pursuant to Article 212 of the Constitution, the Auditor General is responsible for auditing and reporting on financial statements of the following entities:

-- all government ministries, departments, offices and agencies;
+- • all government ministries, departments, offices and agencies

-- Independent Commissions and Independent Offices established in accordance with the Constitution and law and all offices operating under the same; and
+- • Independent Commissions and Independent Offices established in accordance with the Constitution and law and all offices operating under the same; and

-Pursuant to Articles 120 and 138, the President and each of his cabinet members shall submit a statement of all property and monies owned by them, business interests and all assets and liabilities to the Auditor General.
+Pursuant to Articles 120 and 138 of the Constitution, the President and each of his cabinet members shall submit a statement of all property and monies owned by them, business interests and all assets and liabilities to the Auditor General.
 In addition, members of some independent commissions are required by the Constitution to submit the same to the Auditor General.
-While the Constitution and law do not assign any specific responsibility to the Auditor General as the regards the asset declarations submitted by public officials, the implicit assumption is that the AG has to vet these based on a certain criteria.
+While the Constitution and law do not assign any specific responsibility to the Auditor General as the regards the asset declarations submitted by public officials, the implicit assumption is that the AG has to vet these based on certain criteria.
 Therefore, vetting of asset declarations is included as part of the AG’s responsibilities

 The Auditor General issues a report to the Parliament on the proposed State Budget, upon request by the Parliamentary Budget Committee.
 The report consists of findings and observations made on the proposed budget and recommendations to the findings.
 Even though this is not an audit report, the report consists of Auditor General’s views on the proposed income, expenditures and budget deficits.